 - Children under the age of 16 may apply for the special September duck and regular seasons in addition to the youth waterfowl hunt.

-- STA Waterfowl Permits are non-transferable, except as provided at the check station via a lottery system so that walk-ins may utilize unused permits.
+- STA waterfowl quota permits are non-transferable, except as provided at the check station via a lottery system so that walk-ins may utilize unused permits.

 - Permitted hunters and guests shall enter and exit only at the designated entrance and must enter and exit the area at the same time.

-- Access to the STA is allowed for hunting waterfowl only unless authorized by the South Florida Water Management District.
-Other specific uses may be permitted by the South Florida Water Management District.
+- Access to the STA is allowed for hunting waterfowl only unless authorized by the South Florida Water Management District (SFWMD).
+Other specific uses may be permitted by the SFWMD.

 - Access is prohibited on structures and equipment and in areas posted as “Closed” or “Restricted”.